funayman/surface-pro-config/README.md

 Leave the remaining unallocated 8GB for `swap` later.

 ## Step 2: Kali Linux
+Insert the Kali Linux USB and boot into the installer.

-go through the usual install process until partition section
+Go through the normal installation process, until you get the section on partitioning the drives.

-Select "Manually"

-Find the exFAT partition labled "KALI" earlier, format as `btrfs`, set mountpoint as `/` Select the SDCard AS A WHOLE, we will reformat the whole SDCARD. format as `btrfs`, set mountpoint as /home Select the empty unpartitioned space.
-Format as swap space.
+In the options for how to handle the disk, choose `Manually`.

+Find the exFAT partition labled "KALI" from earlier and set the following options:
+- format as `btrfs` (or your prefered file system)
+- set mountpoint as `/`

+Find the microSD card amongst your devices and select the entire device.
+Format as before:
+- format as `btrfs` (or your prefered file system)
+- set mountpoint as `/home`

+Select the empty unpartitioned space:
+- format as `swap space`

 Commit changes.

 The installation process should continue as normal.